pkgw/webtex/README.md

 webtex
 ======

+**NOTE**: my work on the Webtex project is on hold for the time being.
+Feel free to run with it, though! — PKGW, 2016 Feb 4.

 An essentially-complete LaTeX engine in JavaScript, rendered in your browser.
 Revolutionizing scientific communication since 2014.
 See the public website at http://pkgw.github.io/webtex/.